How the Digestive System Works? Step by Step Process in Order

 In homeostasis

-The digestive system is also involved in the maintenance of body’s homeostasis.
+The digestive system is also involved in maintaining the body’s homeostasis.

 The two major physiological variables regulated are